ronniegane/codejam/README.md

 # Tips
 Don't forget to output `Case #X: ` at the start of your answers.
 Note that this numbering starts at 1, *not* 0.

+The version of Go used in CodeJam is `1.7.4` which is several versions behind.
+It does not include strings.Builder (introduced in 1.10)